visgl/luma.gl/docs/api-reference/webgl/device-pixels.md

 ## Methods

-`luma.gl` offers following helper methods for converting between CSS and Device pixels.
+`luma.gl` offers following helper methods for converting from CSS to Device pixels.

-### getDevicePixelRatio (useDevicePixels) : Number
+### cssToDeviceRatio(gl): Number

-Depending on `useDevicePixels` value, returns current device pixel ratio or 1.

-* `useDevicePixels` (Boolean | Number) - whether to use device resolution or not.
-  - `false` : returns `1`
-  - `true` : returns device pixel ratio, `1` if ratio not available
-  - `Number` : returns same number if > 0, else `1`.

-Returns ratio of Device pixels to CSS pixels.
+Returns a Number, which is the ratio of Device buffer resolution size to CSS buffer resolution.

+* `gl` (WebGLContext) - WebGL context.

+Returns ratio (Number).

 ### cssToDevicePixels(gl, cssPixel, yInvert) : Array